The 5 common problems with exercise classes…and solutions

 Problem: This is a common problem with exercise classes, especially those that take place a larger gyms with big memberships.
 As the number of attendees in a class increase the amount of personal attention you’ll get from the instructor diminishes.
 In a class of 20+ you’ll hardly receive any personal coaching at all, even from the most experienced instructor.
 This is less of a problem if the exercises are less technical (aerobics/Zumba), but with any exercise that involves resistance equipment, or learning technical skills it’s important that the instructor is able to engage with everyone in their class, providing corrective feedback where necessary.

 Solution: We have a maximum class size of 12 at CLASS.
-This allows our Yoga and Primal Patterns instructors to give everyone lots of individual attention and make any corrections as necessary.
+This allows our Yoga and Pilates instructors to give everyone lots of individual attention and make any corrections as necessary.
 Turn & Burn™ is a split-group exercise class, so at any one time there are actually only six people using resistance equipment, while the remainder are using the cardio bikes.
 This 1:6 ratio is unique in the level of personal attention you can receive while performing the more technical aspect of the class.
 So while Turn & Burn™ may feel like a busy class it is really only one stage removed from personal training.

 3. I can’t find any classes at times that suits me